-- 1. First, all relevant constraints are stated. - 2.
-Second, if the domain of each involved variable is finite, then enumeration predicates can be used to search for concrete solutions.
+- 1. Modeling.
+In this phase, all relevant constraints are stated. - 2.
+Search.
+In this phase, enumeration predicates are used to search for concrete solutions.

 It is good practice to keep the modeling part, via a dedicated predicate called the core relation, separate from the actual search for solutions.
 This lets us observe termination and determinism properties of the core relation in isolation from the search, and more easily try different search strategies.